 All of the above, then, can make us feel more intensely angry than would be objectively warranted.
 To put it in a very colloquial way, the above represent examples of how we can fall into a trap of unnecessarily ‘winding ourselves up’.

 It is in our own interests to avoid making these errors as anger is so often destructive and counterproductive.
-Also, being constantly angry is a very painful state of mind which is emotionally exhausting and a waste of energy; energy that could be channelled in far more constructive directions.
+Also, being constantly angry is a very painful state of mind which is emotionally exhausting and a waste of energy; energy that could be channeled in far more constructive directions.

 David Hosier BSc Hons; MSc; PGDE(FAHE)